DPAC Occupy Dept of Work & Pensions

 Potters Fields, London.
 Mon 27 Aug 2012

-medal winning Paralympian Tara Flood getting another gold at the
+Gold medal winning Paralympian Tara Flood getting another gold at the

 Disabled People Against Cuts (DPAC) held a spoof Opening

-Paralympic symbol hanging from it.
+has the Paralympic symbol hanging from it.
 The games are a national week

-of action against Paralympics sponsor Atos, whose computer based 'fitness for work'
+of action against Paralympics sponsor Atos, whose computer based

-protest, which began with a several speeches about the problems
+the protest, which began with a several speeches about the problems

 caused by Atos assessments which led to this action, as well as

 The first medals of the Atos Games were then awarded, in the 'Individual

-they were then each assessed by the 'Atos doctor' present.
+medals, they were then each assessed by the 'Atos doctor' present.
 She

 asked them to spell 'DLA' and when they got it right told them that they

-were not disabled enough to keep their medals, which she then cut off with large scissors.
+were not disabled enough to keep their medals, which she then cut off

-part in it.
-We’re highlighting the hypocrisy of Atos, a company that
+it.
+We’re highlighting the hypocrisy of Atos, a company that soon